galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 > ### {% icon hands_on %} Hands-on: Remove chimeric sequences
 >
-> - **Chimera.uchime** {% icon tool %} with the following parameters
+> - **Chimera.vsearch** {% icon tool %} with the following parameters
 >   - "fasta" to the fasta output from Pre.cluster
 >   - "Select Reference Template from" to `Self`
 >   - "count" to the count table from the last Pre.cluster
 >   - "dereplicate" to Yes
 >
-> Running chimera.uchime with the count file will remove the chimeric sequences from the count table, but we
+> Running chimera.vsearch with the count file will remove the chimeric sequences from the count table, but we
 > still need to remove those sequences from the fasta file as well.
 We do this using remove.seqs:
 >
 > - **Remove.seqs** {% icon tool %} with the following parameters
->   - "accnos" to the uchime.accnos file from Chimera.uchime
+>   - "accnos" to the vsearch.accnos file from Chimera.vsearch
 >   - "fasta" to the fasta output from Pre.cluster
->   - "count" to the count table from Chimera.uchime
+>   - "count" to the count table from Chimera.vsearch
 >
 > > ### {% icon question %} Question
 > >
 > >  How many sequences were flagged as chimeric? what is the percentage?
 (Hint: summary.seqs)
 > > <details>
 > >   <summary> Click to view answer</summary>
-> >   If we run summary.seqs on the resulting fasta file and count table, we see that we went from 128,655
+> >   If we run <pre>summary.seqs</pre> on the resulting fasta file and count table, we see that we went from 128,655
 > >   sequences down to 119,330 sequences in this step, for a reduction of 7.3%.
 This is a reasonable number of
 > >   sequences to be flagged as chimeric.
 > > </details>